pluscloudopen/docs/content/en/docs/releasenotes/notes/scs-r5.md

 ## Important Information:

-With this update we have to rebuild the RabbitMQ Messaging Service and therefore it is necessary to set the API and GUI into a downtime for about a maximun of three hours.
+With this update we have to rebuild the RabbitMQ Messaging Service and therefore it is necessary to set the API and GUI into a downtime for about three hours.
 Into that window it will not be possible to manage running workload or spawn new workload.
 Running workload will not be affected!

-New features and requirements overview: horizon
+## New features and requirements overview:

+### horizon

-Add support to portforwardings in the Network Floating IPs dashboard:
+Add support to portforwardings in the Network Floating IPs dashboard.
+Find it in the menu under 'Network -> Floating IPs" in the dropdown menu of unassigned floating ips -> 'Configure floating IP port forwarding rules'

 ### nova